 Directors and Founders

-Pete Govert, Vice-president
+Pete Govert, Executive Director

-Pete moved to East Haddam in 1999 after 14 years of working as the Training Manager for Peace Corps in Kenya and Uganda.
+Pete moved to East Haddam in 1999 after 14 years of working as the Training Manager for the Peace Corps in Kenya and Uganda.
 He served as a Selectman in East Haddam for eight years.
-He has a BSc in Business Administration from the University of Illinois and a MSc in Organizational Behavior from the University of London.
-Pete is a Residential Dean at Franklin Academy, in East Haddam.
+He has a BSc in Business Administration from the University of Illinois and an MSc in Organizational Behavior from the University of London.
+Pete retired as a Residential Dean at Franklin Academy, in East Haddam.
 When he is not riding his bicycle or paddling a kayak, he is either playing his guitar, participating in a civic meeting or hiking our many and varied trails.
 Pete and his wife June Plecan raised three daughters in town.

-Doreen Jezek, Treasurer, Chair of Finance Committee
+Jennifer Rieber – Treasurer, Chair of Finance Committee

 Barbara Pokorny, Secretary